all-in-one-of/snippets/HOU_DOP_FLIP.md

 Particle-Based Fluids are implemented in OpenCL and therefore also calculated on the graphics card.
 The Particle-Based Fluids Node can also be used outside the Ocean and Water tools for simpler fluids and can be combined with Vellum.
 Solver is hybrid and transfer a lot of data from particle to background grid but mostly working on volumes.
 Improve filps with animaiton: add velocity wchih is change between frames. you can make it with trail sop: compute Velo.
+Size sensitive, use units as meters.
 # Properties
 ```md
 - OBJECT